Hypfer/Valetudo/docs/_pages/general/newcomer-guide.md

 [<img src="./img/operation_principle.png" height=450>](./img/operation_principle.png)

-Because Valetudo is not a custom firmware, it cannot change anything about how the robot operates.<br/>
+You can think of it as a (quoting a user) "brain parasite" for the vendor firmware.

+This comes with pro's and con's, with the main pro being that we get to benefit from the tens of thousands of hours of R&D the vendors put into their firmwares, but without the cloud and account requirements.

+As such, it protects your data (through not sharing it with anyone by being fully local), saves you from in-app ads, upselling, sudden subscriptions and all the other fun enshittification tactics and playbooks.

-What it can do however is protecting your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+Furthermore, Valetudo allows you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole privacy topic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.

-Not having to leave your local network of course also benefits the latency of commands, status reports etc.
+Additionally, not having to leave your local network of course also benefits the latency of commands, status reports etc.

 Valetudo aims to be proof that easy to use and reliable smart appliances are possible without any cloud and/or account requirements.
 Maybe at some point it might help convince vendors that there is another way of doing things.